tytydraco/yessleep/out/im_a_teacher_and_ive_had_the_same_student_in_my_class_for_ten_years.md

 “We need to get you to the nurse, *now.*”

-Year four was a hard one for me.
+Year Five was a hard one for me.
 This was my breaking point where I realized the school was absolutely no help.
 Post nurse visit, Richie was discharged with a severe case of the Flu- Furiously, I rushed to the nurses to protest.

 When I brought my unnerving news to the nurses, she simply stared at me for several seconds.
 The subtle smile faded from her face, and her eyes went glassy.

 “It’s a classic case of the Flu.”

 “Do you think I’m stupid?
-This is some fucked going on.
+This is some fucked up stuff going on.
 Have we contacted his parents?
 Does he have any?
 Ralph, Richie, Roscoe… whoever this kid is, he’s not, you know, the way a kid is supposed to be!”
 I felt like the room was spinning.
 Was I insane?
 I looked at the black stain on my hand.
 No, this was real.

 The nurse said nothing.
-The resting smile returned to her face and she continued on with be day as usual.
+The resting smile returned to her face and she continued on with her day as usual.

 I was yelling at full volume now.